-These days retirement is a real challenge due to low pension or no pension, shift towards nuclear family system, longevity of life is increasing, rising medical expenses etc. It may sound a bit odd but actually most of the people don’t realize they will have a shortfall in their retirement corpus & when the realization happens it is too late.
+These days retirement is a real challenge due to low pension or no pension, the shift towards the nuclear family system, the longevity of life is increasing, rising medical expenses, etc. It may sound a bit odd but actually, most people don’t realize they will have a shortfall in their retirement corpus & when the realization happens it is too late.
 Most of the clients when thinking of retirement planning, have simple calculations in mind that they need X amount every year & for this they need 12.5X retirement corpus assuming a rate of 8%.
 But they ignore their biggest enemies – inflation & tax.
-These enemies actually starts hitting them after 4-5 years & after retirement they don’t have much choices other than adjusting their life style.
-(Check videos on Retirement Planning)
+These enemies actually starts hitting them after 4-5 years & after retirement, they don’t have much choices other than adjusting their life style.

 |Retirement Corpus Required||Rs 6.35 Crore||Rs 4.29 Crore||Rs 5.57 Crore|

 If you don’t believe these figures or would like to check your retirement figures – download software from here.

 74% of the Indians are financially prepared for retirement: Survey

 According to a survey done across 17 countries by Canara HSBC Oriental Bank of Commerce Life Insurance.
 Indians are second best in Asia Pacific with 74% ‘feeling’ adequately financially prepared to handle their retirement.

 I don’t know why insurance companies are on survey drive.
 (I know but I don’t want to mention) Some days back ING did one survey on financial literacy & showed that India Ranks at no. 2 out of 10 leading nations in financial literacy.
 I really doubt both the surveys.

 Also Read: When you are not ready for your retirement